Task-Oriented Convex Bilevel Optimization with Latent Feasibility: Experimental Results

 \section{Experimental Results}

-In this section, we first conduct numerical experiments to study the iteration and convergence behaviors of our proposed BIO.
-Then we compare the practical performance of BIO with state-of-the-art approaches (including deep learning methods) on two real-world IIP applications in low-level computer vision area, i.e., image restoration and compressed sensing MRI.
-All the experiments are conducted on a PC with Intel Core i7 CPU at 3.7GHz, 32GB RAM and a NVIDIA GeForce GTX 1080Ti 11GB GPU.
+This section first explored the iteration behaviors of TOLF to verify our theoretical results of TOLF and then researched parameter and network architecture analysis.
+Finally, we compared our proposed algorithm with state-of-the-art approaches on three real-world image processing applications.
+All the experiments were conducted on a PC with an Intel Core i7 CPU at 3.7GHz, 32GB RAM, and an NVIDIA GeForce GTX 1080Ti 11GB GPU.